bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise5.md

     1. Return to your Azure Cloud Shell session (you may need to refresh the page if it timed out).

-    2. Terraform created the service principal **Storage Manager** with the **Storage Blob Data Reader** role on our storage account - and we´ll use this account as our attacker.
+    2. Terraform created the service principal called **Storage Manager** with the **Storage Blob Data Reader** role on our storage account.
+We´ll use this account as our attacker.
 We retrieve the credentials for the principal from terraform and store them in powershell variables for further use.
-For his to work we must run it from the terraform folder.
+For this to work, we must run it from the terraform folder.

         ```powershell
         cd ~/building-detections-azure/terraform/